 Military Services & Armed Forces Life Insurance

-Individuals who work in the Army, Navy, RAF, or another branches of military service are generally considered to have a higher occupational risk than those who sit behind a desk.
+Individuals who work in the Army, Navy, RAF or other branches of military service have a higher occupational risk than those who sit behind a desk.
 Travelling to conflict zones, working with hazardous materials and operating dangerous machinery is not comparable to an office worker operating from the safety of an office.

-Since the day to day risk is so much higher for these individuals, it is important for them to seek proper life insurance coverage to ensure their family will be protected and cared for financially if and when they pass away.
-While the military does offer some death benefits, it may be wise to take up and additional policy for added coverage may be a sensible consideration.
+Since the day to day risk is so much higher for military personnel, it is essential to seek proper life insurance coverage to ensure your family is protected and cared for financially if you unexpectedly pass away.
+While the military does offer some death benefits, taking up an additional policy for added coverage may be a sensible consideration.

 What is Life Insurance?

-Life insurance is a program provided by an insurance company that offers beneficiaries financial support when the policyholder passes away.
-The policyholder pays monthly payments, called “premiums,” into the policy to ensure the company will continue to cover him or herself as well as his or her family.
+Life insurance is a policy provided by an insurance company that offers beneficiaries financial support if the policyholder dies.
+The policyholder pays monthly payments, called “premiums,” into the policy over a fixed duration in return for a lump sum payout paid to family or dependents upon passing away.

 Doesn’t the Military Offer Life Insurance Benefits?

 Military branches will offer a form of life insurance known as “death in service.”
-Should a military member pass away while enlisted in the armed forces, the military will present his or her family with a benefits package.
+Should an army or navy member pass away while enlisted in the armed forces, the military benefit will provide dependents with a benefits package.

-It is important, however, to research what benefits are included in the package and determine whether or not they will be enough to support your family.
+It is crucial, however, to research what benefits are in the package and determine whether or not they will be enough to support your partner and children.
 Should the “death in service” benefits fall short, you may consider taking up an additional policy as a supplement.

-If the “death in service” benefits are enough to support your family, you may still wish to take up an additional life insurance policy.
-The military benefits offered will only cover you and loved ones while you are still enlisted in the service – should you leave or retire, those benefits will not go with you.
+If the “death in service” benefits are enough to support your loved ones, you may still wish to take up an additional life insurance coverage.
+The navy or army insurance offered will only cover you and loved ones while you are in service – should you leave or retire those benefits will not go with you.

-Having a life insurance policy that overlaps “death in service” benefits and extends past your military term will help to ensure your family will be financially covered in any given situation.
+Having a personal plan that overlaps your life insurance for military “death in service” benefit and extends past your armed forces term will help to ensure your family will be financially secure in any given situation.

 Comparing Life Insurance Policies